appscode/blog/content/post/kubedb-v2024.1.31/index.md

 #### supported versions
 `3.7.2`, `3.8.3` and `3.9.1`

-# Solr
+## Solr

 This release includes support for **Solr**, an open-source enterprise-search platform, written in Java.
 Its major features include full-text search, hit highlighting, faceted search, real-time indexing, dynamic clustering, database integration, NoSQL features and rich document handling.
 This release of Solr is coming with support for Provisioning SolrCloud cluster, Embedded Admin UI, Custom Configuration via kubernetes secret.
 You can deploy Solr either in combined mode or the production preferred topology mode.

 Here's a sample yaml for provisioning Solr using KubeDB.
+A ZooKeeper instance `zk-cluster` should be provisioned in the same namespace before deploying.

 ```yaml
 apiVersion: kubedb.com/v1alpha2